 Check-in / Check-out

 Check-in begins Thursday morning at the time posted in the schedule (usually 10am).
 Checkout time is no later than 3pm on Sunday.
 All persons camping, please use the posted entrance to enter the campgrounds.
 Check in with the camp management volunteers if they are on duty.
 If it is after hours (before 10am, after 7pm) or no event volunteers are on duty, find your site using the site ID and set up.
 Please remember - Your site is to the right of the stake.
 If you are unsure, please find an event volunteer prior to setting up.
 There is also a camping map and a list of campsites by user left at the camping check-in during off hours.
 Anyone arriving is welcome to use this to aid in finding their site.

 Camping can be paid in advance via registration or at the event.
-People reserving camping via registration get a discounted rate.
+People reserving camping via online registration get a discounted rate.
 There is a limit of 6 persons camping in a site and all site infrastructure (tents, trailers, etc) must fit on the site.
 If your setup exceeds the space available, you may be asked to reserve an additional site(s) to accommodate a larger setup.
 Sharing sites between parties is permitted within the 6 person per site limit.